 Julia Kronholz, Liz Pawley, and Pei Chun Hou, Florida State University

-#2-14 Implementing an Outreach Program to Reach the Needs of Students Registered with Disability Services
+#2-14 Implementing an Outreach Program to Reach the Needs of Students Registered With Disability Services

 Chandra Johnson, Saint Louis University

-#2-15 Strategies for Coping with Career Decision-Making Difficulties
+#2-15 Strategies for Coping With Career Indecision

-Presenters will look at the rationale and findings concerning the development of a new assessment of Strategies for Coping with Career Decision-making Difficulties and testing their effectiveness.
+Presenters will look at the rationale and findings concerning the development of a new assessment of Strategies for Coping with Career Indecision and testing their effectiveness.
 The results indicate that young adults know which coping mechanisms are more effective, but it is still important to guide them during their career decision-making.

-Yulia Lipshits-Braziler, Itamar Gati, and Moshe Tatar, Hebrew University
+Yuliya Lipshits-Braziler, Itamar Gati, and Moshe Tatar, Hebrew University